mesosphere/dcos-docs-site/pages/1.9/installing/oss/upgrading/index.md

 menuWeight: 3.1
 ---

+An upgrade is the process of adding new features, replacing the existing features with new features/functionality or adding a major configuration change.
+You can upgrade DC/OS only if you have used the installation process to install DC/OS on your cluster.
+Example: 1.X to 1.Y (1.9 --> 1.10)

+**Note:** An upgrade occurs only between major releases.

 ## Summary

 This document provides instructions for upgrading a DC/OS cluster from version 1.8 to 1.9.
 If this upgrade is performed on a supported OS with all prerequisites fulfilled, this upgrade _should_ preserve the state of running tasks on the cluster.
 This document reuses portions of the [Advanced DC/OS Installation Guide][advanced-install].